-Course name: GCSE Business Studies (8132)
+Course name: GCSE Business Studies (8132) Exam board: AQA

 WHY BUSINESS STUDIES?

 A GCSE in Business Studies allows students to understand more about the business world, motivating and challenging students, preparing them to make informed decisions about further study and career pathways.